✓ Copied!

 Fine-Tuning Pipelines

 Hugging Face's Trainer API abstracts the entire fine-tuning loop.
-Define your model, dataset, and config — the abstract training interface handles mixed-precision, gradient accumulation, distributed training, and checkpointing.
-You implement the data; the framework handles the machinery.
+Define your model, dataset, and config — the abstract training interface handles mixed-precision, distributed training, and checkpointing.

 ⚙️